jakesower/spectragraph/packages/memory-store/README.md

 # Data Prism Memory Store

-An in-memory store implementation for Data Prism that provides CRUD operations, querying, and relationship management for graph data.
-Perfect for prototyping, testing, or applications that need fast data access without external dependencies.
+A reference implementation and development utility for Data Prism that provides CRUD operations, querying, and relationship management for graph data stored entirely in memory.

+## Primary Use Cases

+**1. Reference Implementation**
+Memory Store serves as the canonical example of how to implement the Data Prism Store interface correctly.
+If you're building your own store (database adapter, API client, etc.), use this implementation as your guide for proper schema validation, relationship management, and query handling.

+**2. Development Stepping Stone**
+Memory Store provides a seamless transition path from development to production.
+Mock out your data model with JSON fixtures, develop and test your application logic, then swap to a production store when your real backend is ready - with zero code changes to your application layer.

+**Additional Benefits:**
+- **Testing**: Fast, deterministic test fixtures that reset cleanly between tests
+- **Prototyping**: Quick demos and MVPs without external dependencies
+- **Local Development**: Work offline with realistic relational data

 ## Overview